jlcodingprojects/chainbots/README.md

 ## Why we cant make synthetic trees

-A synchronic perspective answers this quite simple.
+A synchronic perspective answers this quite easily.
 Trees are complex state machines which rely on immensely complex chemical interactions.
 Even if we could build miniture machines that function like stem cells, the development of the tree itself depends on seemingly random interactions between components.
 The task of programming the interactions between the constituent parts (eg programming when a stem cell should differentiate, and programming the behaviours of the diverged cells) is very very complex.
 It relies heavily on the concept of emergence, that a set of individual parts each following a discrete set of behaviours can result in beautiful complex super-structures.